Who Is Geoffrey Rush?

 Geoffrey Rush is an Australian actor who was born on July 6, 1951, in Toowoomba, Queensland, Australia.
 He started out as a stage actor, but broke through to film stardom with his lead role in the movie Shine (1996), which earned him a Golden Globe and Oscar for Best Actor.
 Other notable parts include the title role in the TV feature The Life and Death of Peter Sellers (2005) and Captain Hector Barbossa in the Pirates of the Caribbean film series (2003-2011).
-He was also an executive producer of the Academy Award-winning The King's Speech (2010).
+He also served as a star and executive producer of the Academy Award-winning The King's Speech (2010).

 Geoffrey Rush is an Australian actor who was born on July 6, 1951, in Toowoomba in Australia's Queensland district.
 His father, Roy, worked as an accountant for the Australian air force and his mother, Merle, as a department store clerk.
 They divorced when Rush was 5 years old, after which he lived with his mom at her parents' house.